nkov/dash-slacker/README.md

 2. Listen for ARP Pings on your network

-        $ sudo dash-slacker-findbutton
+        $ sudo dash-findbutton

 3. Press your dash button to emit an ARP ping and record its *MAC address*.
     -  You can do it a few times to be sure you have the right one.

 ## Usage

-Take the `config.json.sample` and save it as `config.json` for use in the following command.
+Take the `config.json.sample` and save it as `config.json` somewhere you like for use in the following command.

 *Note*: sudo is needed to access network devices.

 ### Locally

-      $ sudo bin/dash-slacker.js --configFile=/path/to/config.json
+      $ sudo bin/dash-slacker.js --configFile=/absolute/path/to/config.json
       // Note: config.json in the project directory is used by default

 ### Globally

-      $ sudo dash-slacker --configFile=/path/to/config.json
+      $ sudo dash-slacker --configFile=/absolute/path/to/config.json

 #### Additional Parameters